-(f) Solely for the purposes of calculation of interest payable in respect of Term E Loans, the term "LIBO Rate" shall mean, with respect to any Eurocurrency Borrowing for any Interest Period, the greater of (a) 1.00% per annum and (b) the rate per annum equal to the British Bankers Association LIBOR Rate ("BBA LIBOR"), as published by Bloomberg (or other commercially available source providing quotations of BBA LIBOR as designated by the Administrative Agent from time to time) at approximately 11:00 a.m., London time, two Business Days prior to the commencement of such Interest Period, for Dollar deposits (for delivery on the first day of such Interest Period) with a term equivalent to such Interest Period; provided, that if such rate is not available at such time for any reason, then the "LIBO Rate" for such Interest Period shall be the rate per annum determined by the Administrative Agent to be the rate at which deposits in Dollars for delivery on the first day of such Interest Period would be offered by Credit Suisse's London Branch to major banks in the London interbank eurocurrency market at their request at approximately 11:00 a.m.
-(London time) two Business Days prior to the commencement of such Interest Period banks in the commencement of such Interest Period.
+(f) Solely for the purposes of calculation of interest payable in respect of Term E Loans, the term "LIBO Rate" shall mean, with respect to any Eurocurrency Borrowing for any Interest Period, the greater of (a) 1.00% per annum and (b) the rate per annum equal to the British Bankers Association LIBOR Rate ("BBA LIBOR"), as published by Bloomberg (or other commercially available source providing quotations of BBA LIBOR as designated by the Administrative Agent from time to time) at approximately 11:00 a.m., London time, two Business Days prior to the commencement of such Interest Period, for Dollar deposits (for delivery on the first day of such Interest Period) with a term equivalent to such Interest Period; provided, that if such rate is not available at such time for any reason, then the "LIBO Rate" for such Interest Period shall be the rate per annum determined by the Administrative Agent to be the rate at which deposits in Dollars for delivery on the first day of such Interest Period use and with a term equivalent to such Interest Period in same day funds in the approximate amount of the Eurocurrency Loan being made, continued or converted by Credit Suisse and with a term equivalent to such Interest Period would be offered by Credit Suisse's London Branch to major banks in the London interbank eurocurrency market at their request at approximately 11:00 a.m.
+(London time) two Business Days prior to the commencement of such Interest Period.